rockhowse/nvidia-RAPIDS-repo-wrangler/002-wrangle-RAPIDS-git-repos/README.md

 000006|.py
 ```

-### The highest number of files by raw count accross all repos is `html` with 17k
+### The highest number of files by raw count across all repos is `html` with 17k

-Kind of suprising.
+Kind of surprising.
 However the more rational `.cpp` extension comes in as second with another suprising `.js` beating out `.py`.

 ```bash
 TOTALS